-Program Officer, CONVERGE, Philippines
+Program Officer, CONVERGE, Cotabato City, Philippines

-Deadline: May 24, 2019
+Deadline: October 13, 2019

 This position is open to Filipino nationals only.

 The Asia Foundation is a non-profit international development organization committed to improving lives across a dynamic and developing Asia.
 Informed by six decades of experience and deep local expertise, our programs address critical issues affecting Asia in the 21st century—governance, law, economic development, and regional cooperation.
 In addition, our Books for Asia and professional exchange programs are among the ways we encourage Asia’s continued development as a peaceful, just, and thriving region of the world.
 If you share the same vision and commitment, we invite you to fill the below vacancy under our CONVERGE Project based in Cotabato City.

 The successful candidate will be responsible for providing the day-to-day management, leadership and operation of the project and ensuring effective planning, implementation, monitoring and assessment of the Countering Violent Extremism through Responsive Government-Civil Society Engagement in the Philippines (CONVERGE) Project.
 Together with the senior program officer, s/he will be responsible for ensuring compliance with donor and Asia Foundation regulations, agreement provisions, reporting and other deadlines and budgetary monitoring.

 Education and experience: University degree in relevant courses (Public Administration, Sociology, Anthropology and others).
 Master’s degree is desirable.
 Experience in project monitoring, financial and grants management and budget control, strategic planning and managing development projects.
-Prior experience in managing US Department of State-funded assistance projects.
+Prior experience in managing US Department of State-funded assistance project.

 Click here for more details about this position.
-Interested applicants should also complete the Foundation Application Form and send with a letter of intent to firstname.lastname@example.org on or before May 24, 2019.
+Interested applicants should also complete the Foundation Application Form and send with a letter of intent to firstname.lastname@example.org on or before October 13, 2019.

 HIGHLIGHTS ACROSS ASIA